Saket-Kr/ML-Prep/Supervised Learning/Classification/K-Nearest Neighbor/README.md

 The KNN algorithm assumes that similar things exist in close proximity(sometimes called distance, proximity, or closeness).
 Applicable in pattern recognition, data mining and intrusion detection.
+The separating boundary *becomes smoother with increasing value of K*.
+With K increasing to infinity it finally becomes all class A or all class B depending on the total majority.
+Error rate at K=1 is always zero for the training sample.

+Two properties to define KNN:
+*Lazy learning algorithm* − KNN is a lazy learning algorithm because it does not have a specialized training phase and uses all the data for training while classification.

+*Non-parametric learning algorithm* − KNN is also a non-parametric learning algorithm because it doesn’t assume anything about the underlying data.

 **Algorithm**
 1. Load the data